allora-network/allora-chain/.github/pull_request_template.md

 <!-- < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < ☺
-v                               ✰  Thanks for creating a PR! ✰ v    Before smashing the submit button please review the checkboxes. v    If a checkbox is n/a - please still include it but + a little note why v    If your PR doesn't close an issue, that's OK!
-Just remove the Closes: #XXX line!
+v           ✰  Thanks for creating a PR!
+You're awesome! ✰ v Please note that maintainers will only review those PRs with a completed PR template.
 ☺ > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > >  -->

-Closes: #XXX

-## What is the purpose of the change

-> Add a description of the overall background and high level changes that this PR introduces

-*(E.g.: This pull request improves documentation of area A by adding ....)*

-## Testing and Verifying
+## Purpose of Changes and their Description

-*(Please pick one of the following options)*

-This change is a trivial rework / code cleanup without any test coverage.

-*(or)*

-This change is already covered by existing tests, such as *(please describe tests)*.

-*(or)*

-This change added tests and can be verified as follows:

-*(example:)*
-  - *Added unit test that validates ...*
-  - *Added integration tests for end-to-end deployment with ...*
-  - *Extended integration test for ...*
-  - *Manually verified the change by ...*
+## Link(s) to Ticket(s) or Issue(s) resolved by this PR

-## Documentation and Release Note
+## Are these changes tested and documented?

-  - [ ] Does this pull request introduce a new feature or user-facing behavior changes?

-Where is the change documented?
-  - [ ] Specification (`x/{module}/README.md`)
-  - [ ] Allora documentation site `docs.allora.network` source code at: `https://github.com/allora-network/docs`
-  - [ ] Code comments?
+- [ ] If tested, please describe how.
+If not, why tests are not needed.
+- [ ] If documented, please describe where.
+If not, describe why docs are not needed.
-  - [ ] N/A
+- [ ] Added to `Unreleased` section of `CHANGELOG.md`?

+## Still Left Todo

+*Fill this out if this is a Draft PR so others can help.*